OpenSTEF/openstef/README.md

 # Openstef

-Openstf is a Python package which is used to make short term forecasts for the energy sector.
+OpenSTEF is a Python package which is used to make short term forecasts for the energy sector.
 This repository contains all components for the machine learning pipeline required to make a forecast.
 In order to use the package you need to provide your own data storage and retrieval interface. `openstef` is available at: https://pypi.org/project/openstef/

 # Installation